-For the lead magnet, we could create a webinar, a checklist, a free course, a fact sheet, an infographic, a series of quotes, templates, among hundreds of other ideas.
-You can have a signature lead magnet or create several different ones for more opportunities or to test for the best performing.
+For the lead magnet, you could create a webinar, a checklist, a free course, a fact sheet, an infographic, a series of quotes, templates, among hundreds of other ideas.
+You can have a signature lead magnet or create several different ones for more opportunities or test for the best performing.

-While planning it all out takes more time upfront, you’ll benefit greatly by the amount of time (and maybe money) saved on the back-end.
+While planning it all out takes more time upfront, you’ll benefit greatly from the amount of time (and maybe money) saved on the back-end.
 You could randomly post stuff to Facebook or ask people to join your email list with varying amounts of success.
 But, this a roadmap for personalized success based on your vision and goals.
 It helps you stay on the path and not get pulled down every side road hoping for a shortcut or “the next best way.”

 The amount of work in front of you may feel overwhelming or exhilarating.
 Put one foot in front of the other and do what you can today.
 Every step you take is closer to where you want to be.
-Lace up your boots and enjoy the journey.
+Lace up your boots, and enjoy the journey.

 Create your author platform success plan with this printable template.